Jeznar/GitRepo/Spells/2nd_Level/README.md

 ### Knock

-Nothing more than a tested SRD implmentation.
+Nothing more than a tested SRD implementation.
 It works.
 Nothing special.

 [*Back to 2nd Level Spell List*](#2nd-level-spells)